-2.D.1 I SNZ shall organise an annual National Indoor Championship (NIC).
-2.D.2 The NIC shall be contested during PLUS 9 weekend, using a multiple of venues.
-2.D.3 Competition shall be conducted in Master, A, B, C and D grades.
-2.D.4 Course of Fire: , 20 shot matches 10 and 1 x 20 shot match 2.D.5 Prizes to be cash payout, with fixed 1st, 2nd and 3rd amounts and percentage payouts for 4th - 7th placing.
-All grades to receive the same value e of prize payments.
-2.D.6 In the event of a tie, the combined prize payout for the affected placings will be totalled and divided between the number of tied competitors.
-2.D.8 The Executive to determine general competition conditions and entry fees.
-2.D.9 Entry forms to be distributed via ema ail.
+- 2.D.1 TSNZ shall organise an annual National Indoor Championship (NIC). - 2.D.2 The NIC shall be contested during PLUS 9 weekend, using a multiple of venues. - 2.D.3 Competition shall be conducted in Master, A, B, C and D grades. - 2.D.4 Course of Fire:

+Master; A and B Grade2 x 20 shot matchesC and D Grade1 x 10 and 1 x 20 shot match

+- 2.D.5 Prizes to be cash payout, with fixed 1st, 2nd and 3rd amounts and percentage payouts for 4th and lower placings based upon the levels of entry in each grade. - 2.D.6 In the event of a tie, the combined prize payout for the affected placings will be totalled and divided between the number of tied competitors. - 2.D.7 The Executive to determine general competition conditions and entry fees.